MoitreyeeHazarika/common/building-blocks/blocks/oml/oml-nb-visualizations/oml-nb-visualizations.md

 	![Customer Insurance table](images/view-cust-insur-table.png)

-8. In this table, you can customize your views and settings.
+8. In this table, you can customize your views and settings:

 	* Sort the columns in ascending or descending order: Click on the down arrow or up arrow against the columns to sort the data in ascending or descending order.

 	* Use the horizontal scroll bar to scroll horizontally to view the columns on the right.

 		![Sort table](images/sort-table-columns.png)
 	* Filter specific search terms.
-In the Search field, type the entry or term that you are looking for.
-In this example, the term "Single" is entered.
+In the **Search** field, type the entry or term that you are looking for.
+In this example, the term `Single` is entered.
 All the rows that contain the term SINGLE in the column `MARITAL_STATUS` are filtered for display.

 		![Filter columns in table](images/filter-search-table.png)

-	> **Note:** Rows that do not contain this term are hidden from the view and the remaining rows highlight the location of the search term within the row
+	> **Note:** Rows that do not contain this term are hidden from the view and the remaining rows highlight the location of the search term within the row.

 	* By default, 5 rows are displayed.
 If you want to view more rows or customize the table settings, click on the Settings icon ![Settings](images/settings-icon.png) to open the Settings dialog.